walker777007/A-Deep-Dive-into-Reddit-Comments/README.md

 ## Emotional Sentiment Analysis

 Using the [NRC Emotion Lexicon](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm), I thought it would be interesting to see how the emotional sentiments of certain subreddits compared to each other.
 The way the NRC Emotion Lexicon works is that certain words are scored as anger, anticipation, disgust, fear, joy, sadness, surprise, trust and positive, negative.
-The way in which I applied this was by essentially parsing each word in the comment and scoring each emotion as the number of emotional words divided by the total amount of words in the comment.
+The way in which I applied this was by essentially parsing each word in the comment and scoring each emotion as the number of emotional words divided by the total amount of words in the comment, and then averaging this number for each subreddit.
 Here we can see the top 10 subreddits for the emotions of anger, joy (I call it happy), and sadness.
 <p align="center">
 <img src="plots/angrysubreddits.png" width="800" height="382">
 </p>